chadlavi/blog/_posts/2018-09-05-video-production.md

 ## Arazoo.com promotional video

 This is a video I produced for us at Arazoo.com back in late 2016/early 2017.
-The video was shot and edited by my friend <a href="https://www.noahtherrien.com/" target="_blank">Noah Therrien</a> at <a href="http://www.sandenwolff.com" target="_blank">Sanden Wolff</a>.
+The video was shot and edited by my friend [Noah Therrien](https://www.noahtherrien.com/) at [Sanden Wolff](http://www.sandenwolff.com).
 I wrote the script for this video, recruited/managed talent, and reviewed/critiqued edits.

 <iframe width="560" height="315" src="https://www.youtube-nocookie.com/embed/Tch2cxOHXA8?rel=0" frameborder="0" allow="autoplay; encrypted-media" allowfullscreen></iframe>